Patricia-Sigei/digital-wallet-system/README.md

 # Wallet Service

 ## Overview
 Wallet Service is a microservice responsible for managing digital wallets in a fintech application.
 It handles wallet creation, retrieval, and balance management.
-This service is designed to be independently deployable and maintains its own database following microservices architecture principles.
+This service is designed to be independently deployable and maintains its own database.

 ## Table of Contents
 - [Technologies Used](#technologies-used)